mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 In flow forwarding mode the CONNECT-IP method establishes an outgoing IP flow, from the MASQUE server's external address to the target server's address specified by the client for a particular upper layer protocol.
 This mode also enables reception and relaying of the reverse IP flow from the target address to the MASQUE server to ensure that return traffic can be received by the client.
 However, it does not support flow establishment by an external peer.
 This specification supports forwarding of incoming traffic to one of the clients only if an active mapping has previously been created based on an IP-CONNECT request.
-Clients that need to support flow established by external peer need to use tunnel mode.
+Clients that need to support reception of flows established by external peer need to use tunnel mode.

-This mode covers the point-to-point use case and allows for flow-based optimizations.
+This mode covers the point-to-point use case and allows for flow-based optimizations and a larger effective maximum packet size.
 The target IP address is provided by the client as part of the CONNECT-IP request.
 The sources address is eiter independently selected by the proxy or can be requested to be either the same as used in a previous and currently active CONNECT-IP request or different from currently requests by the same client.
 The client also indicates the upper layer protocol, thus defining the three tuple used as primary selector for the flow.

 In this mode the payload between the client and proxy does not contain the IP header in order to reduce overhead.
-Any additional information (other than the source and destination IP addresses and ports as well as the upper layer protocol identifier) that is needed to construct the IP header or to inform the client about information from received IP packets can be signalled as part of the CONNECT-IP requst or using HTTP CAPSULATE frames
+Any additional information (other than the source and destination IP addresses and ports as well as the upper layer protocol identifier) that is needed to construct the IP header or to inform the client about information from received IP packets can be signalled as part of the CONNECT-IP requst or using HTTP/3 Datagram {{!I-D.schinazi-quic-h3-datagram}} later.
-{{!I-D.schinazi-quic-h3-datagram}} later.

 As such, in flow forwarding mode usually one upper-layer end-to-end connection is associated to one CONNECT-IP forwarding